logiicon

 ECBA CCBA CBAP

-Eligibility Requirement Must be registered for an account with IIBA 3,750 hours- Business analysis work experience within the last 7 years.
+Must be registered for an account with IIBA 3,750 hours- Business analysis work experience within the last 7 years.
 7,500 hours of Business Analysis Work Experience within the last 10 years.

 No Business Analysis experience needed.
 Within the 3,750 hours, you require 900 hours spent in 2 of the 6 BABOK guide knowledge areas and 500 hours completed in 4 of the 6 BABOK guide knowledge areas.
 Within the 7,500 hours, you need a min. of 3600 hours completion in 4 of the 6 BABOK Guide Knowledge Areas, that is 900 hours for each knowledge area.